Acceleration of polytropic solar wind: Parker Solar Probe observation and one-dimensional model: 1D polytropic solar wind model

 where $\rho, V$ are the density and radial solar wind speed.
 The momentum equation is

-with $C = \sqrt{k_B T/m_p}$ being the sound speed where $k_B$ is the Boltzmann constant, $m_p$ is the proton mass and $T$ is the proton temperature.
+with $C = \sqrt{k_B T/m_p}$ being the sound speed where $k_B$ is the Boltzmann constant, $m_p$ is the proton mass and $T$ is the sum of proton and electron temperatures (we have assumed the two temperatures are identical).
 In a spherically expanding solar wind ($A(r)=r^2$), the momentum equation can be re-arranged in the following form

 with the mass-conservation relation.
 The l.h.s. term indicates that if we require a solution of $V(r)$ that starts from a very small value at the inner boundary and increases to larger than the sound speed, the equation has a singular point